MusannaGalib/AtomProNet/README.md

 # execute the python wrapper
 python3 process_and_run_script.py
 ```
+## Authors
+This Software is developed by Musanna Galib

 ## Citing This Work
 If you use this software in your research, please cite the following paper: